davidlougheed/strkit/README.md

 strkit convert --in-format trgt --out-format strkit in_file.trgt.bed > out_file.bed
 ```

-Note that TRGT can represent STRs with complex structure that STRkit cannot, so some loci may not
+Note that TRGT can represent STRs with complex structure that STRkit cannot, so some of these loci
-be converted (these will be logged to `stderr`).
+may not be converted (these will be logged to `stderr`).

 ## Copyright and License